 How to declutter your home for the new year

-This January is a special one.
-We’re not only celebrating the start of a new year, but we’re also kicking off a new decade.
-It’s a natural time to reassess and think about all the things you want to take with you into the new year and also think about what you want to leave behind.
+This January start the year feeling lighter, think about all the things you want to take with you into the new year and also think about what you want to leave behind.
 This goes for both things like habits and all the physical stuff in your home.
-If you want to give yourself a fresh start to the year and the new decade, decluttering your home is a great place to start!
+If you want to give yourself a fresh start to the year, decluttering your home is a great place to start!

 When it comes to decluttering your home, the hardest part is often just figuring out where to start.
 Think about where the clutter tends to pile up in your home and start there.
 (Is it a pile of shoes and mail in the entryway?
 An overflowing closet in your bedroom?)
 It’s also a good idea to start small—if you try to do too much at once, it can get overwhelming.
 Work slowly and carefully consider every item before you decide to get rid of it.
 Remember, the goal is to keep only the things that make you happy and serve a purpose in your life.